Eyemouth: 17th and 18th centuries

+John Churchill, 1st Duke of Marlborough was created Lord Churchill of Eyemouth in the Peerage of Scotland in 1682.
+This was the first of his peerage titles.
+In the late 18th century Dutch engineers undertook a survey for a canal linking Eyemouth to Duns.
+The plan would have involved damming the Whiteadder Water at Chirnside thus diverting the course of the Whiteadder Water through the low-lying area known as Billiemire to join the Eye Water near Ayton.
+The plan was never carried out.

+19th century onwards

-Hero William Spears (1812–1885), is celebrated by the dramatic bronze statue in Eyemouth Market Place, where he stands pointing the way to Ayton, the scene of his peaceful demonstration.
+The hero William Spears (1812–1885) is celebrated by a bronze statue in Eyemouth Market Place, where he stands pointing the way to Ayton, the scene of his peaceful demonstration.
 Spears led a revolt against the tithes on fish levied by the Church of Scotland, even after the great Disruption of 1843 when most fishermen left the established Church to join other congregations.

 Very soon after the cost of getting the tithes removed had been met, the town was struck by the Eyemouth Disaster when, on 14 October 1881, most of the fishing fleet, some 20 boats and 129 men from the town, were lost in a terrible storm.
 Including victims from other coastal towns, a total of 189 men lost their lives.
-This is commemorated in the Eyemouth Tapestry housed in the Museum.
+This is commemorated in the Eyemouth Tapestry housed in the museum.

 A contemporary article offers an interesting insight into Eyemouth in the 1860s: